raffaelwyss/PHPDBSync/README.md

 # PHPDBSync
-Database Synchronisation with PHP
+Database synchronisation with PHP

 ```@ DEVELOPEMENT```

 # Idea
-This class allowed us to make a Synchronisation between two different Databases.
+This class allowed us to make a synchronisation between two different databases.

 # Requirements
-* PHP 5.4 or higher
+* PHP 5.6 or higher
-* MySQL 5.5 or higher
+* MariaDB 10.0.17 or higher
 * InnoDB
 * UTF-8

+# Help
+Please send me your example database for testing the synchronisation the database